What do you make/sell:

 When did you first begin studying herbs and plants and what inspired you to begin crafting your own herbal products?

 My study of herbs and plants really did begin with my fascination with dandelions at the age of 5.
 I thought it was such a marvelous plant, yet everyone seemed to want it out of their yard.
 I could not understand this.
 Later in my mid twenties I started doing yoga and got pulled into a deep discovery and began my study of the movement as asana.
 I eventually became a yoga teacher and it was during that time that I started to realize that once a person starts moving and feeling really good physically, they begin to look for other avenues to nourish and support their body.
 Naturally one of those avenues is nutrition.
 I realized that there is so much conflicting information about what to put into your body. . . what is healthy and what is not.
 It's really enough to make you crazy.
 One day fat is bad, the next it's not.
 And what's this business with trans fats and saturated and unsaturated oils and is eliminating carbs good for you and on and on and on.
 So I decided to go back to school for the study of Nutrition so that I could perhaps make sense of it all and impart my knowledge unto others who were curious and confused.
 I attended Bauman College of Nutrition in Berkeley California.
 I loved it.
 It was such an eye opener and I learned so much.
 They taught first and foremost that we should all strive to get our nutrition from real, whole foods, but we also explored the world of supplements and ailments and of course I used myself as the biggest guinea pig!
 I diagnosed myself with gluten intolerance, food sensitivities, candida and so on.
 I took supplement after supplement and ate crazy restrictive diets and looked at all the reasons my body was failing rather than how my body was thriving, and then I began to look at myself and say, "This is ridiculous!"
 What we must remember is that the supplement industry including the doctors, naturopaths, nutrition consultants and others that subscribe these alternative health therapies are in the business to make money just like everyone else and that perhaps this is not always in our best interest.
 At that point, I just knew there was a better way.
 I knew there was a way to feel good without sinking hundreds of dollars into products and without seeking and reading books by professionals who told me I was sick and I knew I could do this on my own using natural resources and intuition.
 I remembered the dandelion and how she inspired me at a young age.
 Somehow I inherently knew then that the dandelion was not something to pull out of the yard.
 She was there for a reason just like all the other plants in your yard.
 The message was loud and clear.
 My next step was to study plants as medicine.
 I knew the fundamentals and body science of what I learned at Bauman College had put me on the right track.
 Nutrition should come from whole food.
 But taking that a step further, it was and is my strong feeling that should our bodies get sick, the answer is not necessarily to look to allopathic medicine or alternative supplement pills, but perhaps to look at what's growing around us and to use that as not only food, but medicine.
 It's the most natural and most pure way I can think of.
 I have to think this is what Mother Earth, God or whomever inspires you as the Creator intended.
 In fact there is a great quote from Rudolph Steiner, "For every illness, somewhere in the world there exists a plant which is the cure.”
 For me, it was important that as I embarked on my journey into the study of herbs, that I learn about what is native and what is around me.
 Yes there is a study of herbs that exists and is highly effective in China, India and other parts of the world, but I also knew and understood that Native Americans right here in this country had been using what was around them to heal and cure themselves for a very long time and that this was my path.
 With globalization, it is possible to import plants from all over the world, but what if -- just what if some day this is not possible?
 I wanted to know my land's traditions and possibilities.
 And thus began my in depth study into the world of herbal medicine.
 My first teacher was Kami McBride in Northern California.
 She was an incredible first teacher and she taught me how to make all kinds of herbal salves, lotions, teas, tinctures and medicines.
 As I learned from her, my connection to the Earth grew.
 Once this happens -- once you begin to deepen your connection, plants begin to speak to you.
 Thus, in essence what inspires me to create the herbal products I create is the plants themselves along with the long line of traditional recipes that are the folklore both written and spoken from plants who spoke to our ancestors.
+What is your creative process when creating a new product and where do you get your inspirations from?

 My process is to clear myself of the world around me and to simply sit and listen.
 I find that if I stop and focus on the intention of making something for myself or others, the recipes and ideas just begin to flow.
 I guess I'm lucky in this way.
 I've never had any sort of herbal "writers block."
 But when you're dealing with material as vast and explorative as herbs, I think the inspirations are endless.
 If you study just one plant, what you'll quickly notice that it probably has anywhere from 5 to 100 different medicinal uses.
 If you combine that with the flavor and scent profiles of each and every plant, you find that you have a potential and power to create some really amazing, organic and healthful things.